Long Crook, Craigellachie

-Thanks to the renewable heating systems installed at Longcrook, Derry benefits from the Government’s Domestic Renewable Heat Incentive (RHI) which provides him with seven year quarterly payments based on the deemed energy consumption of the renewable technologies.
+Thanks to the renewable heating systems installed at Longcrook, Derry benefits from the Government’s Domestic Renewable Heat Incentive (RHI: this scheme has now closed) which provides him with seven year quarterly payments based on the deemed energy consumption of the renewable technologies.
 Plumbing & Renewables Ltd estimate that the payback from the ground source heat pump will be in excess of £20,000 over the seven year period with an additional £3,000 from the solar thermal, plus the associated fuel cost savings.

 Ground Source Review: Long Crook, Craigellachie - heat pump